huserben/scrum-kata/questions/implement_tia.md

 title: "Implement TIA"
 parent: Katas
 ---
-How does the "Sprint Event" help to implement transparency, inspection & adapation?
+How does the "Sprint Event" help to implement transparency, inspection & adaptation?